 Antenna settings

-First, we tension the extension wires of the emitters with the cords, and for the time being we twist the ends of the reflector wires into a ball, so that the reflector does not affect the measurement.
-Again, we measure the resonance of the radiator and adjust the length of its wires so, so that the resonance frequency is slightly above the band.
-Then we stretch the reflector wires to the mast and check the resonant frequency of the entire system, which should already lie in the desired band.
-At the antenna for 40 m was published e.g. radiator length 24,5 m and the resonance frequency was 7150 kHz.
-The length of the reflector was then 1.02 times greater, so 24.5×1,02 =25,0 m.
+First of all, we tension the extension wires of the radiator with the help of cords, and for the time being, we twist the ends of the reflector wires into a ball so that the reflector does not affect the measurement.
+Again, we measure the resonance of the radiator and adjust the length of its conductors so that the resonance frequency is slightly above the band.
+Then we stretch the conductors of the reflector to the mast and check the resonant frequency of the entire system, which should already be in the required band.
+For the antenna for 40 m, e.g. the length of the radiator was 24.5 m and the resonance frequency was 7150 kHz.
+The length of the reflector was then 1.02 times larger, i.e. 24.5×1.02 = 25.0 m.

-Example experiment for 40 m pásmo
+Example of experiment for 40 m band

 Operational experience